ihossain5/ihossain5/README.md

 🚀 PHP Development: Proficient in PHP and Laravel, Livewire, I've contributed to the development of scalable and efficient web applications.

-🌐 Frontend Technologies: I'm well-versed in HTML, CSS, JavaScript, Vue Js, and jQuery to create seamless user interfaces.
+🌐 Frontend Technologies: I'm well-versed in HTML, CSS, JavaScript, Vue Js to create seamless user interfaces.

 🔧 Database Management: Experienced in designing and optimizing databases with MySQL and PostgreSQL.